project-oak/oak/docs/concepts.md

 An **Oak Application** is a set of Oak Nodes running within the same enclave, and connected by unidirectional channels.
-The initial connectivity graph consists of:
+The initial connectivity graph consists of a single Application Node with no associated channel.

-- A gRPC pseudo-Node.
-- An initial Application Node.
-- A single channel from the gRPC pseudo-Node to the initial Application Node.

 Once the Application is running, new Nodes can be created (with `node_create()`), new channels can be created (with `channel_create()`) and the handles to either half of the channel may be passed between Nodes (over channels).

+Typically, the first Application Node creates a
+[gRPC server pseudo-Node](#pseudo-nodes) and sets up a channel from the pseudo-Node to the Application, on which [gRPC method invocations](#invocations) are delivered.

 The allowed contents of the Nodes, and the initial Node to run, are specified by an [Application Configuration](/oak/proto/application.proto).

-Once a new Oak Application is initialized and its endpoint available, clients may connect to it using individually end-to-end encrypted, authenticated and attested channels.
-The remote attestation process proves to the client that the remote enclave is indeed running a genuine Oak Runtime and will therefore obey the policies set on the Oak Node; the Oak Runtime itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.
+Once a new Oak Application is initialized and its gRPC endpoint available, clients may connect to it using individually end-to-end encrypted, authenticated and attested channels.
+The [remote attestation](#remote-attestation) process proves to the client that the remote enclave is indeed running a genuine Oak Runtime and will therefore obey the policies set on the Oak Node; the Oak Runtime itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

 ## Remote Attestation